Applications for the 2020-2021 Shasta County Grand Jury are CLOSED.

 For further information on the Shasta County Grand Jury, click here.
 In addition, you can talk to former or current grand jurors, read prior reports by the Shasta County Grand Jury on this website page, or look at highlighted reports from other county grand juries on the California Grand Jurors Association website here.

 To qualify, you must have been a resident of Shasta County for a least one year prior to service.
-Grand jury service is for one year and will begin on June 18, 2020.
+Grand jury service is for one year and will begin on a date yet to be determined.

 You can download or print the fillable Grand Juror Application Form by visiting the Shasta County Grand Jury website here and clicking "Grand Jury Application".
 You can submit the form in one of three ways: